frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 However, it is of notoriety that the QUIC design is CPU costly.
-The root cause of QUIC's high CPU cost isn't unique, and this document addresses one of them: a misalignment between QUIC's protocol specification and encryption usage.
-Indeed, the QUIC design in {{RFC9000}} unavoidably fragments Application Data and forces any implementation to perform at least a memory copy to provide a contiguous bytestream abstraction to the upper layer, at the receiver.
+The root cause of QUIC's high CPU cost isn't unique, and this document addresses one of them: a misalignment between QUIC's protocol specification and encryption integration.
+Indeed, the QUIC design in {{RFC9000}}
+unavoidably fragments Application Data and forces any implementation to perform at least a memory copy to provide a contiguous bytestream abstraction to the upper layer, at the receiver.

 This document suggests another QUIC Version demanding the Stream frame to always be the first frame if any, and reversing the wire